BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/arnor.md

 **WARGEAR**

-- Armour
+- [Armour]
-- sword
+- [Sword]
-- bow
+- [Bow]

 **HEROIC ACTIONS**

-- Heroic Strike
+- [Heroic Strike]
-- Heroic Accuracy
+- [Heroic Accuracy]

 **SPECIAL RULES**

-- Expert Shot
+- [Expert Shot]
-- Hatred (Angmar)
+- [Hatred] (Angmar)

 - **Chieftain of the Dunedain** `PASSIVE`

 If your force includes Aranarth, you may include Ranger of the North and Dunedain as if they were from the Arnor army list, and they will gain the Arnor keyword.
-Additionally, friendly Rangers of the North and Dunedain within 6" of Aranarth count as being in range of a banner.
+Additionally, friendly Rangers of the North and Dunedain within 6" of Aranarth count as being in range of a [banner][Banner].

 </div>